 Best Overall Convection: Lasko Bladeless Ceramic Heater with Remote Control

 A convection heater intakes cool air and puts out warm air, using the natural law of convection.
 In addition, a blower fan is often used to enhance air circulation.
-The Lasko Bladeless Ceramic Heater is a great option for a convection heater to provide additional warmth to any room in your house.
+The Lasko Bladeless Ceramic Heater is a great option for a convection heater to raise the temperature of small to medium rooms in your home.
+In terms of performance and effectiveness, our tester scored this pick moderately well—it was effective in small rooms, but struggled with their open concept living room.
+These findings are fairly in line with the manufacturer's recommendations, which are to use this 1,500-watt heater in rooms under 300 square feet.

 Best for Large Rooms: Dr. Infrared Heater Portable Space Heater